 Some students with special educational needs may require modifications/adjustments to their learning programs and assessments to access the curriculum equitably.
-If enrolled in ATAR, General or Foundation courses the achievement of these students should be reported against the achievement standard of the course.
+If enrolled in ATAR, General or Foundation courses, the achievement of these students should be reported against the achievement standard of the course.

 The Authority provides a range of support for students with special educational needs.
-These are students who have been identified as having a disability recognised under the Disability Discrimination Act 1992 and who, as a consequence of their disability:
+These are students who have been identified as having a disability recognised under the Disability Discrimination Act 1992 and who, as a consequence of their disability, are unable to achieve under standard conditions.